How the U.S. Uses Video Games for Military Training

 Understanding the Purpose of Video Gaming in Military Training

 The American government has considered video gaming as a strategic tool for bolstering national security by improving the performance and skillsets of army and navy officials and personnel.
-In other words, the government has been using video games for military training.
+It has been an integral part of military training.

-Within the United States Department of Defense, video games have become useful in training members of the military force, from ranking officials and strategists to officers and battlefront personnel.
+Video games have become useful in training members of the military force, from ranking officials and strategists to officers and battlefront personnel, within the United States Department of Defense.
 In fact, the department has been running a program to carry out this specific initiative—the Advanced Distributed Learning program.

 The program centers on providing the U.S. military with access to the highest quality learning and performance tools tailored to particular needs or requirements.
 People behind ADL are essentially responsible for research, developing, and delivering next-generation learning technologies and learning environments.
 One of the products or services provided by the program involves the use of video games to train military officials and personnel.